 The Sony has a fully automatic cueing function, which lets you get the record playing at the push of a button.
 The Audio-Technica also has this function, and looked to have smoother moving parts tan the Sony.
 However, we didn't have any issues with the automatic cueing functions of either model in our testing.
 Like the Audio-Technica the Sony can handle both 33's and 45's, and automatically detects the type of record and adjusts to the right speed.
 The Sony doesn't have any sort of tracking force adjustment, which makes it a bit harder to troubleshoot if things aren't working properly, though we never had any tracking force issues in our testing.

 The Sony earned a respectable score of 6 out of 10 in our vibration resistance testing, putting it even with the Audio-Technica AT-LP60BK.
 It was able to withstand fairly vigorous bumps to the table it was sitting on without skipping, but a solid, "Ouch, I didn't see that table!" hit left it skipping quite a bit.
 If you want something that is nearly skip proof you'll unfortunately have to spend quite a bit more on the Fluance RT81.

-Listing for $130, the Sony PSLX300USB offers a fairly good value considering its sound quality and convenience factor.
-However, the Audio-Technica AT-LP60BK lists for $100 and provides the same level of sound quality making it a better overall value in our eyes.
-If you want your cueing to be fully automated than the Sony is certainly worth the extra $30, but we doubt anyone would have any trouble hand cueing the Audio-Technica AT-LP60BK with its cue lever.
+The Sony PSLX300USB offers a fairly good value considering its sound quality and convenience factor.
+However, the Audio-Technica AT-LP60BK lists for much less and provides the same level of sound quality making it a better overall value in our eyes.
+If you want your cueing to be fully automated than the Sony is certainly worth the extra money, but we doubt anyone would have any trouble hand cueing the Audio-Technica AT-LP60BK with its cue lever.